aostephano/PollsApp/README.md

 > ### Part 3: Write views that do something

-Writing more views: You can write dynamically routes by using '<type: var_name>' inside your urlpatterns.
+Writing more views: You can write dynamic routes by using '<type: var_name>' inside your urlpatterns.
 For example:

 ```python